3.

 41,248

-As of December 31, 2025 and December 31, 2024, the Company had $2.8 billion and $567.5 million of cash and cash equivalents and restricted cash, respectively, of which $2.0 billion and $510.4 million, respectively, were classified as cash equivalents, which consisted principally of short-term money market funds with original maturities of 90 days or less.
-As of December 31, 2025, non-current restricted cash of $443.4 million consisted of the cash collateral for the UBS Bridge Financing Loan and $15.0 million collateral for the capital equipment loan with Prosperity Bank, and current restricted cash of $0.9 million consisted of deposits against the bank guaranty issued to the landlords for lease of properties.
-As of December 31, 2024, restricted cash of $2.5 million consisted of a deposit into an interest reserve escrow account for the terminated senior secured credit facility and a deposit against the bank guaranty issued to the landlord for lease of a property.
+As of December 31, 2024 and December 31, 2023, the Company had $567.5 million and $88.1 million of cash and cash equivalents and restricted cash, respectively, of which $510.4 million and $69.7 million, respectively, were classified as cash equivalents, which consists principally of short-term money market funds with original maturities of 90 days or less.
+As of December 31, 2024 and December 31, 2023, restricted cash of $2.5 million represents a deposit into an interest reserve escrow account for the terminated senior secured credit facility, and a deposit against the bank guaranty issued to the landlord for lease of a property.
 For certain instruments, including cash, accounts payable, and accrued expenses, it was estimated that the carrying amount approximated fair value because of the short maturities of these instruments.

-As of December 31, 2025 and December 31, 2024, warrant liabilities were comprised of private placement warrants (“Private Placement Warrants”), which have been classified as Level 3 due to the use of historical volatility of the Company’s shares and implied volatility derived from options on the Company’s shares.
+As of December 31, 2024, warrant liabilities were comprised of private placement warrants (“Private Placement Warrants”), which have been classified as Level 3 due to the use of historical volatility of the Company’s shares and implied volatility derived from options on the Company’s shares.
 Warrant liabilities are described in detail in Note 8 Warrant Liabilities.

 The Private Placement Warrants are valued using a Black-Scholes-Merton model.
 The Company’s Black-Scholes-Merton model to value Private Placement Warrants required the use of the following subjective assumption inputs:

-As of December 31, 2025, the risk-free rate assumption was based on the three-month and one-year U.S. Treasury rates as the estimated time to expiration was 0.26 years (compared to being based on the one- and two-year U.S. Treasury rates based on an estimated time to expiration of 1.26 years as of December 31, 2024).
+As of December 31, 2024, the risk-free rate assumption was based on the one-and two-year U.S. Treasury rates as the estimated time to expiration was 1.26 years (compared to an estimated time to expiration of 2.26 years as of December 31, 2023, based on the two- and three-year U.S. Treasury rates).
 An increase in the risk-free interest rate, in isolation, would result in an increase in the fair value measurement of the warrant liabilities and vice versa.

-As of December 31, 2025 and December 31, 2024, the expected volatility assumption was based on an average of the historical volatility of the Company’s shares and the implied volatility of one-year options on the Company’s shares, which was 105.3% and 112.7%, respectively.
+As of December 31, 2024, the expected volatility assumption was based on an average of the historical volatility of the Company’s shares and the implied volatility of one-year options on the Company’s shares, which was 112.7%.
+As of December 31, 2023, the expected volatility assumption was based on the implied volatility of the Company’s Public Warrants, which was 80.4%.

 Historical Timeline